greeshu-0/Keeper/README.md

 - ⚛️ **React** – Frontend library
 - ⚡ **Vite** – Fast build and dev environment
 - 🎨 **CSS** – Styling the components

+## 💡 How It Works

+All notes are managed using React `useState`.
+There is **no backend** and no saving to a database or localStorage.
+Once the page reloads, the notes are cleared — just like a sticky note pad for quick thoughts!